dereuromark/cakephp-queue/docs/sections/queueing_jobs.md

 The length refers to the amount of chars to display.

-Using Tools plugin 1.9.7+ you can even use HTML5 progress bar (easier to style using CSS).
+You can even use HTML5 progress bar (easier to style using CSS).
 For this it is recommended to add the textual one from above as fallback, though:
 ```php
 $textProgressBar = $this->QueueProgress->progressBar($queuedJob, 18);